 LOCATION OF POSITION

 Main Purpose of Job

-This position assists the Director and Deputy Director of Operations and Fiscal Services in performing accounting work in conformity with Generally Accepted Accounting Principles, R*Stars/ADPIC procedures, and compliance with applicable regulations by examining, analyzing and interpreting accounting systems, records and reports.
+This position assists the Director of Fiscal Services in performing accounting work in conformity with Generally Accepted Accounting Principles, R*Stars/ADPIC procedures, and compliance with applicable regulations by examining, analyzing and interpreting accounting systems, records and reports.

-This position is responsible for advanced duties in the areas of cost accounting, system accounting and federal fund accounting and certain aspects of general accounting such as, payroll, petty cash and working fund, credit cards, accounts payable, accounts receivable, financial data projection and analysis and developing ongoing financial data for the preparation of the department annual budget.
+This position is responsible for advanced duties in the areas of cost accounting, system accounting, federal fund accounting, and certain aspects of general accounting such as, payroll, petty cash, working fund, credit cards, accounts payable, accounts receivable, financial data projection and analysis and developing ongoing financial data for the preparation of the department annual budget.

-Minority Business Enterprise (MBE) Liaison.
-Serve as agency liaison to Governor's Office for Minority Affairs (GOMA).
+Minority Business Enterprise (MBE) Liaison; Serve as the agency liaison to Governor's Office for Minority Affairs (GOMA).